Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Control

-where ${\matP}^{\dagger} = {\matP}^{\top}({\matP}{\matP}^{\top})^{-1}$ is the Moore-Penrose inverse of $\matP$ for full-column-rank matrices.
+where ${\matP}^{\dagger} = {\matP}^{\top}({\matP}{\matP}^{\top})^{-1}$ is the Moore-Penrose inverse of $\matP$.
 The above solution can be directly used as the desired cable tension vector for the robot, like in our previous works~\cite{guanrui2021iser,guanrui2021ral}.
-However, the above solution does not exploit the possibility for the quadrotor team's needs to accomplish secondary tasks, for example, avoiding obstacles or, as shown in this paper, increasing human operator safety during physical collaboration when transporting or manipulating a rigid-body payload.
+However, the above solution does not exploit the possibility of the quadrotor team’s needs to accomplish secondary tasks.
+For example, the second task can be avoiding obstacles or, as shown in this paper, spatially separating the human and the robots during physical collaboration.

-In the following, we propose two methods that enable each of the MAVs to maintain a minimum safe distance from an object, which is a crucial metric for measuring the safety between robots and human collaborators~\cite{Lasota_Fong_Shah_2017}, meanwhile still applying the original $\vecF_{L,\mathit{des}}$ and $\mathbf{M}_{L,\mathit{des}}$ from the Section~\ref{sec:payload_controller}, therefore not influencing the original load configuration.
-The proposed methods exploit the redundancy introduced by using more than three MAVs.
-Moreover, as the number of DoF of the payload is $6$, and each cable provides control force on the payload in $3$ DoF, for any number of robots $n \geq 3$, $n\in\mathbb{N}^+$, we can exploit the additional system redundancy in $\realnum{3n-6}$.
-Specifically, the null space of ${\matP}$, $\mathcal{N}({\matP})\in\realnum{3n-6}$, quantifies such redundancy.